thomaskioko/blog/content/posts/centralizing_background_tasks_kmp.md

 On **Android**, each feature required *two* classes: a `*Tasks` class for scheduling and a `*Worker` class for execution.
 Three features meant six classes, plus a factory that had to manually map every worker class name.

 Three tasks, three different approaches to concurrency and error handling.
 None of them were wrong individually.
-But, when you're debugging a background task that didn't fire at 2am, the last thing you want is to remember which concurrency pattern *this particular task* uses.
+But when you're debugging a background task that didn't fire at 2am, the last thing you want is to remember which concurrency pattern *this particular task* uses.

 ## The Inconsistency